martinmaguire89/milestone-project-2/README.md

 * Used [W3c validator](https://validator.w3.org/) to validate both HTML and CSS.
 I copied my code and pasted it into the validator to check for errors and warnings.

 ## Issues when Testing
-* On certain screen sizes smaller than a large view all sections where being pushed to the left leaving a long blue column down the right making the page look unappealing of smaller screens.
-This was due to the YouTube videos no being responsive.
-I used iframe css to make the videos become more responsive when on smaller screen to the original size of the videos.
+* On certain screen sizes smaller than a large view all the heading where beign pushed to the left along with the submit button.
+I corrected this by text centering all headidng an the submit so that if flowed nicley when going to smaller screens and remaiend in the middle.
-* The pictures of the hurls where leaking over into the next container and stretching passed their container when on smaller screen sizes.
-I used flex classes from bootstrap to allow for a more responsive and flowing change to how many pictures where on each row.
-This allowed for all picture to stay with their container.
+* The pawcation header was slightly to the left of the screen on all screen sizes.
+When testing this I found the navbar- heading was set with 15px padding right and 0 padding left.
+I fixed this by changing the padding to 15 px on the left too.
+This ensure it remained centred on all screen sizes.
+* when I reduced the screen to anything smaller than large screen size I noticed that all my button where being stacked on top of each other in a column.
+Also, the last two buttons where overlapping each other.
+This did not look pleasing on the eye.
+Speaking with my mentor he suggested I use a flexbox for my buttons.
+I used a flex-container to wrap my buttons which allowed for appropriate spacing between them stopping the overlapping.
+It also meant when I went to a smaller screen size the buttons where responsive and fitted appropriately onto two line.
+* when moving to smaller screens i noticed the large picture at that op of the page caused everything to move down and leave a big gap between the picture and paragraph.
+I noticed that I had the min height of the picture set to 360px in my css.
+I removed this and this allowed the rest of the page ot move up and leave no unnecessary gaps.
+* One issue I had with the JavaScript was adding info windows.
+As the code I found from Traversy media you tube video was different I had to change my code from the previous code institute video for rendering the map on the page to allow me to insert the info window.
+Once I done this however it allowed me to insert info windows with no issues.
 * When testing on different browser I found the code had not been optimised and used [Autoprefixer](https://autoprefixer.github.io/) to optimize it.
 I copied and pasted the code and it added the necessary code to fix this.

 ## Deployment